 Ilam should be on top of your mind if you aspire to be one of the many ambitious people who wish to breathe life into the University of Canterbury.

-Riccarton’s neighbour, Ilam is brimming with student banter, pizzas, and lots of partying.
-It’s the fitting place to live if you are in Christchurch to take your academic or professional life to the next level.
+Riccarton’s neighbor, Ilam is brimming with student banter, pizzas, and lots of partying.
+It’s a fitting place to live if you are in Christchurch to take your academic or professional life to the next level.

-However, few people realise that Ilam is much more than a student centre.
+However, few people realize that Ilam is much more than a student center.

 Located close to the city, it also has a number of attractions like cafes and restaurants that would appeal to young professionals as well as retirees.

 With students forming the majority, affordability is the motto of Ilam.
-It has plenty of options for student accommodation: median rent for boarding is $198, a single room at $212 and for a two-bedroom flat at $450.
+It has plenty of options for student accommodation: median rent for boarding is $198, a single room at $212, and a two-bedroom flat at $450.

 6. Fendalton – affluence abound